Ekipa Fanihy (Team)

 angelo

-santino Santino Andry recently finished his Master’s degree in the Department of Entomology at the University of Antananarivo, Madagascar, where he worked with the Madagascar Biodiversity Center to document the effects of logging intensification on exotic and native ant assemblages in the new protected area of Ambohidray, District of Moramanga, Madagascar.
-Santino joined Ekipa Fanihy in August 2019 and will be enrolling as a PhD student with the team in 2021.
+Santino Andry (he/him) recently finished his Master’s degree in the Department of Entomology at the University of Antananarivo, Madagascar, where he worked with the Madagascar Biodiversity Center to document the effects of logging intensification on exotic and native ant assemblages in the new protected area of Ambohidray, District of Moramanga, Madagascar.
+Santino joined Ekipa Fanihy in August 2019 and is just starting his PhD work with the team, splitting time between GPS telemetry and fruit bat ecotparasite projects.

 nuzha

-Nuzha Baksh is a Field Project Manager with Ekipa Fanihy.
-She co-leads monthly field expeditions to capture and sample fruit bats endemic to Madagascar (Pteropus rufus, Eidolon dupreanum, and Rousettus madagascariensis).
-She has also previously conducted fieldwork sampling endangered mountain yellow-legged frogs in the Sierra Nevadas and various frog species in East Bay California.
-Nuzha holds a B.S. in Zoology and a Minor in Linguistics from UC Santa Barbara, where she studied the effects of chytrid fungus (Batrachochytrium dendrobatidis) on amphibian populations and worked as lab technician to care for a colony of Pacific tree frogs for the Briggs lab.
+Nuzha Baksh (she/her) is a Data Manager working part-time with Ekipa Fanihy.
+Previously, she served as a Field Project Manager from Sep 2023-Sept 2023.
+She is now working full time as a Lab Manager in the lab of Dr. Rebecca Tarvin at UC Berkeley.
+Nuzha holds a B.S. in Zoology and a Minor in Linguistics from UC Santa Barbara, where she studied the effects of chytrid fungus (Batrachochytrium dendrobatidis) on amphibian populations and worked as lab technician to care for a colony of Pacific tree frogs for lab of Dr. Cherie Briggs.

 Ekipa Alumni